AWSCCMU-Innovation-Office/SPACE-CAMP_LearningMaterials/API-Fundamentals/README.md

 2. Run the code using `fastapi dev main.py`.
 3. Open Bruno and click `Create Collection`.
 Name it "API Fundamentals".
 4. Start a `New Request` under API Fundamentals.
 Name it "Test the Connection" and its method should be `GET`.
 5. Copy the base URL from the VS Code terminal then paste it in the Bruno Request.
-Make sure to put a forward slash at the end of the URL `https://127.0.0.1:8000/`.
+Make sure to put a forward slash at the end of the URL.
 6. Save and send the Bruno request to check the output.

 ![image](https://github.com/user-attachments/assets/576cb74f-98a7-4931-95cc-d643bfdc0a27)